NVIDIA-Merlin/Transformers4Rec/docs/source/training_eval.md

     )
 ```

 ## PyTorch

+To leverage our Transformers4Rec example notebooks that demonstrate how to use Transformers4Rec with PyTorch, refer to [Transformers4Rec Example Notebooks](./examples).

 ### Training

-For PyTorch we extend the HF Transformers `Trainer` class, but keep its `train()` method.
-That means that we leverage the efficient training implementation from that library, which manages for example half-precision (FP16) and multi-GPU training.
+For PyTorch, the HF transformers `Trainer` class is extended while retaining its `train()` method.
+Essentially, this means the efficient training implementation from that library is leveraged and manages half-precision (FP16) and multi-GPU training.

-Two [approaches](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html) are available for PyTorch multi-GPU training: `DataParallel` and `DistributedDataParallel`. `DataParallel` uses a single process and multiple threads on a single machine. `DistributedDataParallel` is more efficient for assigning separate processes for each GPU.
-Transformers4Rec supports both training approaches when using the NVTabular Dataloader.
+PyTorch supports two [approaches](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html) for multi-GPU training: `DataParallel` and `DistributedDataParallel`.
+`DataParallel` uses a single process and multiple threads on a single machine.
+`DistributedDataParallel` is more efficient for assigning separate processes for each GPU.
+Transformers4Rec supports the `DataParallel` approach when using the Merlin dataloader.

+The following code block shows how to create an instance of the `Trainer` class:

 ```python
 from transformers4rec.config.trainer import T4RecTrainingArguments